For higher resolution pictures, personal CV, or any materials related to our work, please email Jun Zhang,

 The temperature field together with the flow field are visualized with

-In the morning of June 8th (2004), Venus crossed the surface of the Sun.
+In the morning of June 8, 2004, Venus crossed the surface of the Sun.
 A few

 High school student Jonathan Kamler tries to set up a siphon

-"Jun, what's today?"
+and asks "Jun, what's new today?"

 Professor Greenspan (MIT), together with Steve Childress,

-holds our first generation metallic flag during his visit.
+holds our first-generation metallic flag during his visit.

 Visualized from the short side of a flapping wing: the eddies are symmetric and attached to

-Professor Mike Shelley at Courant, Co-director of the
+Prof. Mike Shelley at Courant, Co-director of the

-Applied Math Lab, talks to visitors.
+Applied Math Lab, talks to our visitors.

 back to top